 Paying yourself first means prioritizing your savings.
 Doing this helps you stretch your current income farther than you would have thought possible.
 If you wait until you’ve already spent your way through your entire paycheck to think about savings, then you likely won’t have much, if anything, left over to save.

 It might seem scary at first to put savings aside before managing your other expenses, but as long as you have a working budget, you don’t need to worry about running out of money later—quite the opposite.
 The more you have in savings, the better positioned you will be in the case of an unexpected expense.

 How to pay yourself first

-It’s extremely easy to get caught up in the day-to-day minutia and overlook income earning opportunities.
-Having a career mentor, career counselor, or even an accountability partner to keep things balanced can be a great way to help you achieve your income goals in a short period of time.
+It is so easy to get caught up in the day-to-day minutia of your bank account balances and overlook income-earning opportunities.
+Having a career mentor, career counselor, or even an accountability partner to keep you accountable can be a great way to help you achieve your income goals.

-Once you’ve taken the appropriate time to review your income and earning goals, it’s time to start creating an action plan on how you will achieve your desired outcomes.
-Remember, your income and the ability to earn income is an integral part of your financial plan so it’s important to make sure that your income goals align with your other long-term financial goals.
+Once you’ve taken the appropriate time to review your income and earning goals, it’s time to start creating an action plan for how you will achieve your desired outcomes.
+Remember, your income is integral to your financial plan, so it’s essential to ensure that your income goals align with your other long-term financial goals.